rLutz44/Labyrinth/README.md

 # Labyrinth solver
-Program where you can decide the number of levels, the length and, the width of the labyrinth.
+Program where you can decide the number of levels, the length and the width of the labyrinth.

 Walls will be randomly generated.
 After that the A*-algorithm is used to calculate the shortest